 2. Clinical Health Risk Assessment (CHRAs)

 CHRAs are completed online on the UMR portal website.
-Please note, access to the CHRA is not yet available and will open later in January.
 If you would prefer to complete a paper copy of the CHRA contact Vicky Jaeger, and you will be provided with one and a pre-addressed envelope to confidentially send it to UMR.

 Please note that if you have a spouse on the Luther Health Care Plan they have their own log in to the site, or must create one.
 Each of you must log in to your own accounts to complete your CHRA.
 If you are experiencing difficulties logging out of one account and into the other be sure that you have entirely logged out of your session by closing your browser.
 You may need to also clear your cache and cookies.